-Specialized engineering assistance, complex thermoplastic material development, injection molding, finishing, contract manufacturing, and commitment to total quality management.
+Bringing new products to life by providing specialized engineering assistance, complex thermoplastic material development, custom injection molding, decoration, assembly, finishing, contract manufacturing, and commitment to total quality management.

 Negri Bossi Press Installation